slim-template/slim/README.md

-for example when it starts with lowercase letter or unusual character, or merely for aesthetic consistency, or if you want to use uppercase tag names and therefore need to keep the `:implicit` option disabled.
+for example when it starts with lowercase letter or unusual character, or merely for aesthetic consistency, or if you want to use uppercase tag names and therefore need to keep the `:implicit_text` option disabled.

     p
       > 'This is text, too.'